uc-cdis/gen3.org/content/resources/operator/_index.md

       Created the following node:
       sample

-      Added the following properties to the sample node: sample_name
+      Add the following properties to the sample node: sample_name
       sampe_time

-      Removed the following properties from the demographic node: sex
+      Remove the following properties from the demographic node: sex
       height

-      Added new link:
+      Add new link:
       sample to visit node

 Proper documentation of dictionary updates fosters accountability and creates a historical representaion of all dictionary changes that will allow future operators of the dictionary to understand how the dictionary has evolved over time.

-When generating the release notes there are ([conventions] https://github-tools.github.io/github-release-notes/concept.html) that have been established that
+When generating the release notes there are [conventions] (https://github-tools.github.io/github-release-notes/concept.html) that have been established that help with transparency and readability.
+The coventions include:

+  1) Start the subject line with a verb (e.g. Change header styles)
+  2) Use the imperative mood in the subject line (e.g. Fix, not Fixed or Fixes header styles)
+  3) Limit the subject line to about 50 characters
+  4) Do not end the subject line with a period
+  5) Separate subject from body with a blank line
+  6) Wrap the body at 72 characters
+  7) Use the body to explain what and why not how

 * * *
 ## Contact CTDS Staff
 * * *